SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Evaluation

-To address {\bf Question-1}, we first conduct an end-to-end performance comparison of \sys, Shrinkwrap, and SMCQL across the full benchmark workloads (Q1-Q8).
-We use two typical performance metrics, query execution time and memory usage in our evaluations.
-The results are summarized in Figure~\ref{fig:all:time} and Figure~\ref{fig:all:mem}.
-Due to significant memory consumption, SMCQL cannot complete the full benchmark and stops at Q4.
-Therefore, we only include full statistics up to Q3, and for Q4, we provide a projected performance evaluation using 10\% of the input data.
+To address {\bf Question-1}, we first conduct an end-to-end performance comparison of \sys, Shrinkwrap, and SMCQL across all benchmark workloads.
+The results are summarized in Figure~\ref{fig:all:time},~\ref{fig:all:mem}.
+We cannot complete full benchmark for SMCQL due to high memory cost, so we project evaluations for FQ4 (using 10\% data) and omit results for other complex workloads.

-\boldparagraph{Observation 1. \sys significantly outperforms all baseline systems in query latency, achieving performance gains of up to $3618.3\times$ for linear queries, $114\times$ for binary joins, and $80.3\times$ for multi-joins.} Figure~\ref{fig:all:time} shows significant performance gains of \sys in contrast to Shrinkwrap and SMCQL.
-For linear queries, \sys exhibits substantial performance gains, achieving up to $3618.3\times$ improvement (Q2), primarily due to its index-based fast data access.
-This approach not only reduces large I/O costs but also eliminates the need for secure computation by enabling direct data retrieval via DP indexes.
-We observe that in binary joins, \sys has a less pronounced advantage over Shrinkwrap.
-This is because Shrinkwrap do not have sub-optimal planning issue when dealing with binary join---as there is only one join order.
-Hence, the performance gains for \sys in Q3 and Q4 stem solely from fast data access and the efficient \code{(MX)Join} method.
-However, for more complex multi-way joins, \sys's advantage becomes more pronounced again due to its ability to select the optimal join order.
-For instance, Shrinkwrap shows more than $80\times$ slow down in query latency than \sys in group Q7.
+{\bf Observation 1. \re{\sys outperforms Shrinkwrap and SMCQL in query latency across all benchmarks,} reaching up to $3618.3\times$ for linear queries, $114\times$ for binary joins, and $80.3\times$ for multi-joins.} Figure~\ref{fig:all:time} shows the comparison results in query time. \re{First, \sys shows significant speedups for linear queries, reaching up to $3618.3\times$ (FQ2).
+This large performance gain is mainly attributed to its index-based fast data access.
+By directly fetching private data through DP indexes, \sys eliminate substantial I/O costs (e.g., sequential reads) and bypass the need for secure computations (e.g., oblivious filter).} Second, we observe that in binary joins, \sys has a less pronounced advantage over Shrinkwrap.
+This is because binary joins have a single join order, eliminating the potential for join ordering problems (where different join orders lead to significantly different performance).
+Consequently, even though Shrinkwrap does not optimize join orders, it doesn't experience efficiency losses in this scenario.
+However, for more complex multi-way joins, \sys's advantage becomes more pronounced again.
+For instance, more than $80\times$ speedup in FQ7.
+This is because \sys can pre-select efficient join orders before runtime.